This is the latest version of the Department for the Economy Fraud Policy which was last updated in March 2023.

-The department has a Fraud Response Plan which sets out the processes for reporting suspicions and the conduct of preliminary enquiries and investigations.
-The plan forms part of the department’s set of fraud and raising concerns (whistleblowing) related policies.
+The department has a Fraud Response Plan which sets out the procedures for handling reports of suspicions and conducting preliminary enquiries and investigations.
+The plan forms part of the department’s set of fraud and raising concerns-related policies, guidance and procedures.

 Review of Fraud Policy

-The Department will conduct a review of the departmental Fraud Policy every 2 years (or more often if the need arises) to ensure that it reflects current legislation and best practice.
-The policy will be updated accordingly and where any changes are to be made, these will be brought to the Departmental Board for endorsement.
+The departmental Fraud Policy will be reviewed every two years (or more often if the need arises) to ensure that it reflects current legislation and best practice.
+The policy will be updated accordingly and, where any changes are to be made, these will be brought to the departmental Board for endorsement.

-Any queries in connection with this policy or associated guidance should be directed to the Department’s Fraud and Raising Concerns Branch (028) 9025 7466 (DD 57466) or email firstname.lastname@example.org
+Any queries in connection with this policy or associated guidance should be directed to the department’s Fraud and Raising Concerns Branch (028) 9025 7422 or email email@example.com.